lfai/proposing-projects/proposals/kserve.md

 * Project governance - Do you have a working governance model for the project?
 Please provide URL to where it is documented, typically GOVERNANCE.md.

 * Social media accounts - Do you have any Twitter/LinkedIn/Facebook/etc. project accounts?
 Please provide pointers.
+  Not yet.

 * Existing sponsorship (e.g., whether any organization has provided funding or other support to date, and a description of that support), if any.